-- There is evidence that improvement work has had an impact for young people educated within the MAT and statutory outcomes for ELAT are above national averages in all measures. - Trust-wide school improvement strategies recognise the different interventions needed at each stage of their improvement journey.
-There is a clear accountability framework for the performance of the Trust that all staff understand, including what happens when key staff under-perform - There is school-to-school support, focused on the needs of individual academies. - Our academies can accurately self-evaluate and have a culture of continuous improvement and high aspirations - There is evidence of skilled management of Trust Risk indicators. - Staff, both externally and internally express a desire to work within the Trust and we have been able to recruit successfully against a challenging climate. - · Pupil numbers remain strong, and the schools are well respected within their communities - ELAT is financially solvent and submit five-year financial plans for all schools. - Financial KPIs are aligned across the different school settings
+- There is evidence that improvement work has had an impact for young people educated within the MAT and statutory outcomes for ELAT aim to be at least above national averages in all measures. - Trust-wide school improvement strategies recognise the different interventions needed at each stage of their improvement journey.
+There is a clear accountability framework for the performance of the Trust that all staff understand, including what happens when key staff under-perform - There is school-to-school support, focused on the needs of individual academies.

+- Our academies can accurately self-evaluate and have a culture of continuous improvement and high aspirations - There is evidence of skilled management of Trust Risk indicators. - Staff, both externally and internally express a desire to work within the Trust and we have been able to recruit successfully against a challenging climate. - The schools are well respected within their communities and parent feedback is positive - ELAT is financially solvent and submit five-year financial plans for all schools. - The national fall in pupil numbers has been planned for in advance, ensuring the Trust can ensure stability within schools as numbers drop. - Financial KPIs are aligned across the different school settings. - All schools are rated Good by Ofsted